aplosdev/aplos/docs/contributing.md

 If you're new to contributing to open-source projects, you can start by checking out the [GitHub documentation](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests) on how to contribute to a project.

-## General Guidelines
+## Recommended Guidelines

+**They are mandatory, but they are recommended to make the contribution process smoother.**

 - Ensure that your pull request is up-to-date with the `main` branch.

 - Make sure that your code is well-documented and follows the [conventional commit guidelines](https://www.conventionalcommits.org/en/v1.0.0/).

-- Ensure that you've formatted the code using `pnpm format`.

-The project is still in its early stages, so these guidelines aren't that strict.
-However, it's recommended to follow them to make the contribution process smoother, and the Developer Experience better.
+The formatting is done automatically with [Prettier](https://prettier.io) and [ESLint](https://eslint.org), so you don't have to worry about that :smile:.

 ## Contributing to the Main Repository (`aplosdev/aplos`)